Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

-There are times when I just want to plop down on the sofa, turn on a show I’ve been watching on Netflix (Which is currently the Carrie Diaries), and try to write a blog post.
+There are times when I just want to plop down on the sofa, turn on a show I’ve been watching on Netflix, and try to write a blog post.

 And guess what?
 I get almost NOTHING done during that time.
 Because I’m normally sucked into the TV and lounging too much to want to work.

-So, find a nice quiet spot in your house that you can work (Or even outside of your house, if nowhere’s safe!)
+So, find a nice quiet spot in your house where you can work (Or even outside of your house, if nowhere’s safe!)
 This step is super crucial since we’re working with limited time.

-4. Turn Off Contact to the Outside World
+4. Turn Off Contact with the Outside World

 - Don’t bring your phone